 SLV.Global Volunteers are supervised and supported throughout their time on placement, whether in Sri Lanka or Bali by both international and local staff who know the country best!

 ✅ Professional validation of hours worked

-We have professionals who responsible for signing off the working hours of experience gained on placement for any placement years or to verify hours worked for course credit.
+We have professionals who are responsible for signing off the working hours of experience gained on placement for any placement years or to verify hours worked for course credit.

 ✅ Professional reference

-The work our volunteers do in Sri Lanka and Bali is much appreciated and thus, we think it's important to support them through their future career ambitions.
+The work our volunteers do in Bali is much appreciated and thus, we think it's important to support them through their future career ambitions.
 We are happy to be a referee for any volunteers applying for jobs or further education and they can find this information on their Alumni Portals, upon completion of their placement.

 Each volunteer's first week is 100% dedicated to training and ensuring they're ready to work sensitively within the culture.
 They attend talks and workshops about working with vulnerable individuals, working sensitively to the culture and cooperating as a team.
 This is done to ensure that each project session runs smoothly, and that service users get the maximum benefit from their time on projects.

 SLV.Global volunteers work the equivalent of a 9-5 job while on placement, from working on projects with service users, to planning their activities, to preparing resources for the project sessions.